i-Ready Math Diagnostic Scores by Grade 2026: Calculator & Chart

 How i-Ready Diagnostic Scores Are Calculated

-- Starting Point: Assessment begins with questions at approximately the student's enrolled grade level
+- Starting point: The diagnostic begins with questions selected for the student’s grade or estimated level.

-- Adaptive Branching: Correct answers lead to more difficult questions; incorrect answers lead to easier questions
+- Adaptive branching: Correct answers may lead to harder questions, while missed answers may lead to easier questions.

-- Learning Gaps: Recently taught content may not yet be mastered, particularly if tested shortly after instruction
+- Learning gaps: Recently taught content may not yet be fully mastered.

 Typical Growth Targets for i-Ready Math